FUNDING FOR PROJECTS THAT IMPROVE LIVES

 Before submitting a grant application, carefully read the Education Foundation's Policies and Procedures as policies may change from year to year.

-The Education Foundation online application opens November 1 to receive new applications for funding and closes February 15.
+The Education Foundation application period is now open to receive new applications for funding.

 Eligible applicants should be members of academic institutions, health care providers and organizations, or consumer advocates and organizations.
 Grantee institutions must be located in the United States or Canada.
 However, project directors and fellows are not required to be U.S. or Canadian citizens.